KseniiaMarkiv/odin-projects/README.md

 > [!IMPORTANT]
 > The `auth-branch` branch was for implementing authentication by Device with Responders gems, and the `post` branch was for implementing a Post MVC with associations.
 > Branches belong to `members-only` app

+> [!IMPORTANT]
+> The `postgres-check` branch was created for checking "Installing PostgreSQL" in the Odin Project's guide.
+This branch belong to `postgres-app` app